The Broad Prize for Public Charter Schools Frequently Asked Questions

-A review board of prominent education experts from across the country–many of whom also serve on the review board that analyzes data on the school districts eligible for The Broad Prize for Urban Education– reviews student achievement data received from the eligible charter management organizations and their states and collected by RTI International (formerly MPR Associates), a leading global research institute.
-The review board selects the winning charter management organization.
+A review board of prominent education experts from across the country–many of whom also serve on the review board that analyzes data on the school districts eligible for The Broad Prize for Urban Education–reviews student achievement data received from the eligible charter management organizations and their states and collected by American Institutes for Research, one of the world's largest behavioral and social science research and evaluation organizations.

 Learn more about review board members here.

-The Broad Foundation and RTI International do not play a role in voting for the winner.
+The Broad Foundation and AIR do not play a role in voting for the winner.

 What methodology is used?

 Typically, states report student achievement data for charter management organizations at the school–rather than aggregate–level.
 Consequently, The Broad Prize for Public Charter Schools’ methodology aggregates school-level student achievement data for all schools affiliated with each of the eligible management organizations to generate organization-wide results and statistics that are presented to the review board.
-The data are collected, reviewed and analyzed by RTI International, a leading global research institute.
+The data are collected, reviewed and analyzed by American Institutes for Research.

 What quantitative data do decision-makers review?

 The review board considers the following student achievement and demographic data:

 - Performance results on mandated state tests in reading, math and science

 - The magnitude of achievement gaps between ethnic groups and between low-income and non-low-income students